pypa/cibuildwheel/docs/options.md

 An alternative Docker image to be used for building [`manylinux`](https://github.com/pypa/manylinux) wheels. `cibuildwheel` will then pull these instead of the default images, [`quay.io/pypa/manylinux2010_x86_64`](https://quay.io/pypa/manylinux2010_x86_64) and [`quay.io/pypa/manylinux2010_i686`](https://quay.io/pypa/manylinux2010_i686).

-The value of this option can either be set to `manylinux1`, `manylinux2010` or `manylinux2014` to use the [official `manylinux` images](https://github.com/pypa/manylinux), or any other valid Docker image name.
+The value of this option can either be set to `manylinux1`, `manylinux2010` or `manylinux2014` to use a pinned version of the [official `manylinux` images](https://github.com/pypa/manylinux).
+Alternatively, set this options to any other valid Docker image name.

 Beware to specify a valid Docker image that can be used in the same way as the official, default Docker images: all necessary Python and pip versions need to be present in `/opt/python/`, and the `auditwheel` tool needs to be present for `cibuildwheel` to work.
 Apart from that, the architecture and relevant shared system libraries need to be manylinux1-, manylinux2010- or manylinux2014-compatible in order to produce valid `manylinux1`/`manylinux2010`/`manylinux2014` wheels (see https://github.com/pypa/manylinux, [PEP 513](https://www.python.org/dev/peps/pep-0513/), [PEP 571](https://www.python.org/dev/peps/pep-0571/ and [PEP 599](https://www.python.org/dev/peps/pep-0599/) for more details).